Listed on this page are our direct Bender

 buyer.
 Karl's place of death is unknown as he died as a German soldier

 in The Great War.
-Karl Johann Kleinlagel is my Bender / Blaies
+Karl Johann Kleinlagel is my Bender / Fries / Blaies

 generation's 4th cousin, 2 generations removed.